ollykel/goapp-skeleton/src/README.md

 	}
 }
 ```
+The main function sets up the app, registering the models and the Methods
+provided by func Methods().

 As long as you follow the default file structure for /src, you shouldn't
-need to edit your import paths or func main() in serve.go.
+need to edit the default import paths or func main() in serve.go.

 ## models
 Packages that interface with the app's chosen database.